rwieruch/blog_robinwieruch_content/reason-react-tutorial.md

 In addition, Reason JSX doesn't require prop assignments to be inside curly braces.
 So instead of `href={link}` you could do `href=link` and it will work exactly the same.
 If you prefer the curly braces go ahead, both are valid syntax!

 However, there is one big difference from ReasonReact has compared to React JSX.
 What's all this `{ReasonReact.string(description)` business?
 Once again, this has to do with type safety and being in a compiled language.
 Since each component's `render` _has to return a React element_ ReasonReact provides a series of utility functions to convert strings, arrays, and null into the correct type for ReasonReact to use it correctly.
 It does feel a little awkward at first, especially coming from regular JSX.
-However, I will say the awkwardness does wear off a little bit, especially when you realize the absolute type safetly Reason is adding to your app.
+However, I will say the awkwardness does wear off a little bit, especially when you realize the absolute type safety Reason is adding to your app.

 If you're still annoyed by having to write `{ReasonReact.string(description)`, you can create a `<Str string={description} />` component that just wraps `ReasonReact.string()`.
 This might feel a little less awkward and boils down to essentially the same thing.